What is an Aerator?

 Spike Aerators

-Spike Aerators have become less popular in recent years mostly because of the lack the penetration that they achieve.
 Unlike Core Aerators, Spike Aerators simply push small holes into the soil.
 These holes are significantly smaller than the plugs pulled by the other machine but can be useful in helping water better saturate your lawn.

 Do I need to Aerate?

-When Should I Aerate?
+When Should I Aerate my lawn?

 Generally there are two things to consider before renting an aerator.
 Toomey Rents recommends aerating before seeding and after a light rain.
 The best aerating conditions involve soft moist ground.
-If no rain is forecast you can briefly water your lawn a day in advance to soften the soil.

 Before Aerating

-Operating the Coring Aerator
+Operating a Coring Aerator

-- Start engine and adjust throttle to a comfortable walking speed.
+1. Start engine and adjust throttle to a comfortable walking speed.

-- Adjust the depth knob to desired depth.
+2. Adjust the depth knob to desired depth.
 Turning the knob clockwise will decrease depth while counterclockwise will increase it.

-- Push down on rear wheel handle to lower aerating tines into the ground.
+3. Push down on rear wheel handle to lower aerating tines into the ground.

-- Engage clutch control to begin aerating and adjust throttle as necessary to attain comfortable walking speed.
+4. Engage clutch control to begin aerating and adjust throttle as necessary to attain comfortable walking speed.

-- To turn the aerator lift up on the rear wheel handle, turn the machine around, and then push down again to engage the tines.
+5. To turn the aerator lift up on the rear wheel handle, turn the machine around, and then push down again to engage the tines.

 Transporting an Aerator